9ae/ace/wiki/vault/s.4_04.md

 # How
 Vio is faced with the decision of trying to bring down the Order, she is talking to Helga about it.
 Helga suggest that if she can get all the churches to break free of the Order, then it will lose it's power.
 Vio rejects that idea, because she does not think she has the power to convince anyone.
-Helga saids something about standing up to face you must stand up to grit through the things you are bad at.... or gotta do waht you must. **Vio repeats this back to Ada during their prep talk**
+Helga: It doesn't matter what you believe in yourself neither.
+You must for Galei. **Vio repeats this back to Ada during their prep talk**

 # Why
 We push Vio towards facing one of the things that makes her scared.
 We learn about her insecurities and where they are rooted from.